 Electronic signature - to put it simply, it is an electronic version of your signature.
-It means data in electronic form, which is logically associated with other data in electronic form and is being used by signatory to sign.
-In Dokobit portal we support qualified and advanced electronic signatures based on a qualified certificate.
-Qualified electronic signature has equivalent legal effect of a handwritten signature and the advanced electronic signature, based on a qualified certificate can also be provided as an evidence in legal proceedings.
+It means data in electronic form, which is logically associated with other data in electronic form and is being used by a signatory to sign.
+In the Dokobit portal, we support qualified and advanced electronic signatures based on a qualified certificate.
+A qualified electronic signature has the equivalent legal effect of a handwritten signature and the advanced electronic signature, based on a qualified certificate can also be provided as evidence in legal proceedings.

 Electronic seal - in other words, it is an electronic version of a company seal.
-Electronic seal can be associated only with a legal person.
-Electronic seals are being used to ensure the origin and integrity of a data, for example to ensure that the document belongs or was issued by a particular company.
-Electronic seal can be acquired in a form of a cryptographic USB token or deployed in a special Hardware Security Modules (special type of server).
-For mass document e-Sealing (like invoices, statements etc.), e-seal certificate shall be issued to HSM.
-We have partnered with SK ID Solutions and can help you to get qualified e-seal and host it in our own HSM.
-In this case, we can provide ability to use the issued e-seal in the Dokobit portal or via developer-friendly API.
+An electronic seal can be associated only with a legal person.
+Electronic seals are being used to ensure the origin and integrity of data, for example, to ensure that the document belongs to or was issued by a particular company.
+An electronic seal can be acquired in a form of a cryptographic USB token or deployed in a special Hardware Security Modules (a special type of server).
+For mass document e-Sealing (like invoices, statements, etc.), e-seal certificate shall be issued to HSM.
+We have partnered with SK ID Solutions and can help you to get a qualified e-seal and host it in our own HSM.
+In this case, we can provide the ability to use the issued e-seal in the Dokobit portal or via developer-friendly API.